AliMurad1233/MLOPS_Proj/README.md

 - Python 3.x
 - MLflow (install using `pip install mlflow`)
-- Additional Python libraries specified in requirements.txt (install using `pip install -r requirements.txt`)

 ## Conclusion

 This repository serves as a comprehensive demonstration of utilizing MLflow to streamline the machine learning lifecycle.
-By leveraging MLflow's robust capabilities for experiment tracking, model training, hyperparameter tuning, model deployment, and performance monitoring, developers and data scientists can effectively manage and iterate on their machine learning projects with ease.
+By leveraging MLflow's robust capabilities for experiment tracking, model training, hyperparameter tuning, model deployment and performance monitoring.